Lazy-Rabbit-2001/Godot-4-EntityBody2D/README.md

 # How to Use?
 This provides an extending class from `CharacterBody2D` named `EntityBody2D`, which offers extra properties and methods that developers can use when they are working on a 2D-platformer games.

 `EntityBody2D` brings built-in gravity system, with `gravity`, `gravity_direction` and `max_falling_speed` presented to make designers get fast modification on gravity settings of a body inheriting from this class.
 In addition, another property `motion` is also provided to be edited so that a developer can fast set its velocity rotated by `global_rotation` of the `EntityBody2D` instance.
+Of course, if you want to edit `velocity`, you can directly edit it through `EntityBody2D`'s inspector.

 To make the gravity system totally implemented, `move_and_slide()` method has been hidden and redefined with two new parameters joining in: `is_gravity_direction_rotated` and `use_real_velocity`, which controls the acutal action that the body will perform when the method is being called.